eidge/ruby-captcha-breaker/README.md

 1. First I fill everything that's white with black - this removes the breaks in the letters we're supposed to read.
 2. Then I turn the image into a binary image (only black and white).
-3. It's then time to erode the image 3 times - Eroding means that the outer black pixels of the letters will become white, since the noise letters are thinner they'll disappear.
+3. It's then time to erode the image 3 times - Eroding means that the outer black pixels of the letters will become white, since the noise letters are thinner, they'll disappear.
 4. In the end I dilate the image 4 times to make it ready for tessaract to read the caracters - dilating is the opposite of eroding, so the white pixels adjacent to a black pixel become black as well.
 This just restores the wheight of the font.
 5. Ask tessaract to read the charactes and *voi la*, we've solved a captcha.